Dwayne Johnson's Story of His Kids' "Terrifying" Pranks Will Make You Laugh Out Loud - E! Online

 "It is terrifying to me," he revealed during his Oct.
 13 appearance on The Tonight Show Starring Jimmy Fallon.
 "So, we play their favorite game.
 It's called, 'Daddy, close your eyes.'
 And what comes after that is whatever comes."

-The Jungle Cruise alum is often showing off the result of his daughters' shenanigans on social media, which have included the girls drawing on Johnson's face with a marker (with The Rock noting he had to lay in bed for 25 minutes while they finished sketching a unibrow, mustache and goatee) and having a water balloon popped over his head at 7:00 a.m.
+The Jungle Cruise alum is often showing off the results of his daughters' shenanigans on social media, which have included the girls drawing on Johnson's face with a marker (with The Rock noting he had to lay in bed for 25 minutes while they finished sketching a unibrow, mustache and goatee) and having a water balloon popped over his head at 7:00 a.m.

 However, Johnson doesn't get angry over the high jinks.
 "Only a fool would continue to fall for this kinda torture," the Moana star wrote on Instagram Oct.
 2 alongside footage from the water balloon trick, "(but man, that joyous belly laugh from her is intoxicating, so I'll happily be the fool during these little girl years)."